Purposeful Leadership Masterclass

 There is much talk about purpose but where is the action?

 We need business to step up and move at pace.
 We need new business models and new types of partnerships.
 Our next Masterclass will explore the leadership qualities required to turn a belief in purpose into action.
 Moving towards a model of mutual benefit is critical to ensure business remains commercially and socially relevant.
 With the right, positive mindset we as business leaders can be inspired and inspire others.

-Building on our previous Masterclass ‘Navigating Profit and Purpose’ and discussions around the 17 UN Sustainable Development Goals (SDGs), we will look at the pioneering work of the British Academy and its ‘8 Principles for Purposeful Business’ as well as EY’s work on Long-Term Value.
+Building on our previous Masterclass ‘Navigating Profit and Purpose’ and discussions around the 17 UN Sustainable Development Goals (SDGs).

 ‘Investors no longer believe that short-term earnings results are indicative of long-term success and are highly aware of imprecision of its reporting metrics’ FCLTGlobal, CEO Sarah Williamson.

 A shared purpose brings enormous benefits both at an organisational and personal level: attracting and retaining talent; delivering market competitiveness and leading change.
 But most importantly, it defines why we get up in the morning and go to work.

 Read more about the content of the event

 The Masterclass is designed to be a safe space to network with other business leaders exploring the role of profit, purpose and leadership.

 The Masterclass will draw on the expertise of several business leaders who have navigated the challenges of the profit and not-for-profit worlds and the work of Pulse helping leaders drive change.